sridevopsb80/learn-terraform/README.md

 # learn-terraform

-Code in blocks, denoted by {}.
+In terraform, code is defined in blocks, denoted by {}.
 Various blocks are: resource block, variable block, output block, data block, local block, module block, provider block.

 Terraform loads all .tf files in a folder.